GENERAL SCOTT BOUDIN PAGEANT INFO

 12) How do I get an entry form?

-Entry forms for the pageant are available to be filled out online at https://scottboudinfestival.com/pageant-info/
+Entry forms for the pageant are available to be filled out online at https://scottboudinfestival.com/pageant-registration-forms/

 13) How do I register for the Scott Boudin Festival Pageant?